Kenyan President Uhuru Kenyatta has been sworn in at a ceremony with thousands of cheering, flag-waving spectators in the capital, Nairobi.

 The event is the culmination of a peaceful March election in which Mr. Kenyatta defeated outgoing Prime Minister Raila Odinga.
 The president has pledged to work to improve the lives of all Kenyans.

 Other African heads of state attended the ceremony Tuesday.
-Some Western nations sent ambassadors as they limit their contact with the new president because of his pending trial at the International Criminal Court (ICC).
+Some Western nations sent ambassadors as they limit their contact with the new government because of pending charges at the International Criminal Court.

-Mr. Kenyatta is facing charges of crimes against humanity for allegedly helping organize post-election ethnic violence in early 2008 that killed more than 1,100 people and displaced 600,000 others.
+Mr. Kenyatta is facing charges of crimes against humanity for allegedly helping organize post-election ethnic violence in 2007 that killed more than 1,100 people and displaced 600,000 others.
 His trial is to begin in July.